 Immigrant rights groups and unions are among E-Verify's most vocal critics, and government officials acknowledge that the system has room for improvement.
 An undocumented individual who steals the identity of a U.S. citizen would not be flagged by the network, for example.

 "The idea that this E-Verify bill will protect workers and offer more jobs to unemployed Americans is hogwash," said Jorge-Mario Cabrera, spokesman for the Coalition for Humane Immigrant Rights of Los Angeles (CHIRLA).

 During its immigration audits, ICE inspectors review hiring records to find out whether the businesses have violated U.S. employment laws by hiring undocumented workers.

-The latest action brings the total number of such audits for this fiscal year to 2,338, surpassing the previous year's total, ICE said.
+The latest ICE action brings the total number of workplace audits for this fiscal year to 2,338, surpassing the previous year's total, ICE said.

 Ray Gilmer, spokesman for the United Fresh Produce Association, said ICE audits of farm employers have been on the rise for months.

-"The introduction of mandatory E-Verify legislation Tuesday, combined with the heightened level of audits, presents a serious threat to farms around the country," Gilmer said.
+"The introduction of mandatory E-Verify legislation Tuesday, combined with the heightened level of audits, presents a serious threat to farms around the country," he said.